ievapudz/Course_Work/README.md

 ## Usage of protein embedding

 Embedding is a technique to mapping from words to vectors, which allow to do a more convenient analysis in the model.
+Neural networks use embeddings to reduce the number of dimensions of categorical variables and meaningfully represent categories in the transformed space.

 The protein embedding software `bio_embeddings` (Dallago et al. 2021) was chosen to accomplish this task for our case of protein sequences.
 The initial dataset of proteomes of two bacteria was prepocessed according to Basic Protocol 1: `config.yml` and `temperature_annotations.csv` files were created.